Reliability in Azure Container Apps

 Azure Container Apps offers the same reliability support regardless of your plan type.

 Azure Container Apps uses availability zones in regions where they're available.
-For a list of regions that support availability zones, see Availability zone service and regional support.
+For a list of regions that support availability zones, see Azure regions with availability zones.

 SLA improvements